BelledonneCommunications/linphone-sdk/lime/README.md

  A nodejs version of UNSECURE X3DH server is provided in tester/server See README from this directory for instructions.

+ A test instance of X3DH server shall be running on sip5.linphone.org.

 Options
 -------